-In addition to monetary policy, several government measures jointly strengthened Hungary's macroeconomic stability and reduced external vulnerability.
-Since its launch in June, nearly HUF 2,000 billion of Hungarian Government Security Plus had already been purchased.
-More than half of the purchases had been registered as a new source of financing for the government sector.
-Based on the ratified 2020 Budget Act, the budget deficit-to-GDP ratio was likely to decline to 1 percent, with the maintenance of a significant amount of reserves.
+In addition to monetary policy, several government measures jointly strengthen Hungary's macroeconomic stability and reduce external vulnerability.
+The amount of the Hungarian

+Government Security Plus purchased had continued to be considerable, more than half of which had been registered as a new source of financing for the government sector.
+The significant part of sales had been related to the capital, while the level of purchases had been lower in the rest of the country.
+Based on the ratified 2020 Budget Act, the budget deficit-to-GDP ratio was likely to decline from 1.7-1.8 percent in the current year to 1 percent, with the maintenance of a significant amount of reserves.
 After 2019, fiscal policy would remain counter-cyclical in 2020 and, in line with the Convergence Programme, in 2021 as well.
 The Economy Protection Action Plan announced in May was expected to gradually improve the competitiveness of the domestic economy.

-As result of the deterioration of the global economic outlook and the muted inflationary processes, the external monetary policy environment had become looser again.
-After July, the Federal Reserve had reduced its policy rate in September as well.
-At its latest policy meeting, the European Central Bank (ECB) had decided to lower the deposit rate by 10 basis points and restart its asset purchase programme in an open-ended manner.
-According to the ECB's communication, policy rates were likely to remain at their present or lower levels until inflation rose close to the central bank target in a sustainable manner.
+As result of the deterioration in the global economic outlook and subdued inflation, the external monetary policy environment had become looser again.
+The Federal Reserve had reduced its policy rate twice in this year.
+At its policy meeting in September, the European Central Bank had announced a comprehensive package of easing measures.
 According to global leading central banks' indications and analysts' expectations, a looser monetary policy environment would be persistently maintained, and additional loosening measures could be expected.

-Sentiment in international financial markets had been volatile since the Council's previous interest rate decision.
-Risk appetite had been influenced by developments in international trade policies and the Brexit and measures taken by the global leading central banks.
-Oil prices had risen in the period since the Council's previous interest rate decision and geopolitical risks pointed to higher volatility in the oil market.
+Sentiment in international financial markets had been volatile since the Council's previous policy decision.
+Risk appetite had been influenced by developments in international trade policies, the intensification of concerns related to the slowdown in global growth, the geopolitical tensions in the Middle East and the events related to Brexit.
+The oil prices had decreased over the past month.

 To improve the effectiveness of monetary policy transmission, the Monetary Council had launched its corporate bond purchasing programme with a total amount of HUF 300 billion on 1 July 2019.
-Under the programme, the MNB had purchased corporate bonds in September for the first time, possibly to be followed by further purchases in the near future.
+Under the programme, the MNB had started purchases in September, accompanied by great interest.
 The MNB would neutralise excess liquidity arising from bond purchases by using the preferential deposit facility bearing interest at the central bank base rate.
 The programme complemented the Funding for Growth Scheme Fix launched at the beginning of 2019 to build a healthier lending structure.
-Under the scheme, participating credit institutions had concluded loan contracts with domestic SMEs totalling nearly HUF 250 billion until the end of August.
+Under the scheme, participating credit institutions had concluded loan contracts with domestic SMEs totalling more than HUF 270 billion until the end of September.